As a business owner, you need to have different types of business insurance to keep your company protected in times of need

 Injuries can happen because of the physical activity and the use of heavy machinery that is required of employees in construction.
 This policy will cover your employees in case they get injured on the job.

-This type of insurance ranges from 75 cents per $100 in employee wages to $2.74 per $100 in employee wages, depending on your state.
+This type of insurance ranges from 75 cents per $100 in employee wages to $2.74 per $100 in employee wages, depending on your state and the insurance company you select.

 Because most likely you will have company vehicles that you, and possibly even employees, will drive for the job, it’s important that you carry commercial auto insurance as well.
-Any person who drives one of your company vehicles for a job is required by law to have commercial auto insurance.
+Any person who drives one of your company vehicles for a job is required by law to have auto insurance.
+With this auto coverage, you’ll keep your assets safe.

-Construction businesses also should consider license/permit bonds.
+Small businesses in the construction industry also should consider license/permit bonds.
 This type of business insurance protects you in case a contractor you hire doesn’t deliver on their responsibilities as outlined in a contract.

-The median policy premium for this type of insurance is between $100 to $185.
+You can expect that the median policy premium from your insurance company is between $100 to $185.

 Business Insurance Needed in the Hospitality Industry

-Those in the hospitality industry are recommended to carry the main types of business insurance:
+Those small businesses in the hospitality industry are recommended to carry the main types of business insurance:

 - general liability insurance